bradfrost/atomic-design/chapter-4.md

 Here's the thing: HTML, CSS, and presentational JavaScript build user interfaces – yes, the same user interfaces that those designers working in Photoshop and Sketch are meticulously crafting.
 In order for teams to build successful user interface design systems together, **it's crucial to treat [front-end development as a core part of the design process](http://bradfrost.com/blog/post/development-is-design).**

 When you only show stakeholders static pictures of websites, they can naturally only comment and sign off on pictures of websites.
 This [sets the wrong expectations](https://stuffandnonsense.co.uk/blog/about/time_to_stop_showing_clients_static_design_visuals).
 But by **getting the design into the browser as fast as possible**, you confront stakeholders with the realities of the final medium much sooner.
-Working with HTML, CSS, and presentational JavaScript allows teams to not only create aesthetically beautiful designs, but demonstrates those uniquely-digital design considerations like:
+Working in HTML, CSS, and presentational JavaScript allows teams to not only create aesthetically beautiful designs, but demonstrates those uniquely-digital design considerations like:

 - Flexibility
 - Impact of the network